tmtsoftware/csw-prototype/loc/README.md

 Note: Applications using the location service may need to have these VM options defined when running, especially when running in a virtual machine (Vmware):

-* -Djava.net.preferIPv4Stack=true (due to problems handling ipv6 addresses in some cases)
+* -Djava.net.preferIPv4Stack=true (due to problems in Akka-2.4 classes handling ipv6 addresses in some cases)

 * -Dakka.remote.netty.tcp.hostname=XXX.XXX.XXX.XX (To make sure Akka uses the correct IP address, in case there are multiple interfaces)

+You can avoid having to specify the IP address by calling `LocationService.initAkkaRemoteHostname()` once before creating any akka based services.
+It tries to choose the correct IP address and ignore the obviously wrong ones and sets the akka.remote.netty.tcp.hostname system property.

 If you run into trouble running a test, such as the location service test, you could try adding the above -D options in Idea or Eclipse, or from the command line: